Understanding the Caregiving Crisis

 The Financial Strain on Family Caregivers

-In 2024, the average base room and board for an individual at an assisted living facility is about $4,900/month.
-Any additional services, such as help with ADLs, medication assistance, memory care, and the like start to add up fast—to the tune of hundreds or thousands of additional dollars per month.
+In 2025, the average base room and board for an individual at an assisted living facility is about $5,676/month.
+Costs for any additional services, such as help with ADLs, medication assistance, memory care, and the like start to add up fast—to the tune of hundreds or even thousands of additional dollars per month.

 At this rate, even older adults who have built up a tidy nest egg can blow through their savings and assets in just a few years.
 And a few years might not be enough.
 We’re living longer, but we’re spending more years with expensive health issues.